energywebfoundation/origin/docs/exchange-guides/my-orders.md

  ## Bids

- You can view your organization's current bids in the "Bids" list.
+ You can view your organization's current bids in the 'Bids' list.

  ### View Bid